UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 If the wages were high in Chelsea’s burgeoning Roman empire, so were the demands, and in such high-octane scenarios, patience is a rare commodity.
 Perhaps with a season of adjustment behind him, there may have been an expectation for an improvement for the following term.
 Reports suggest that Kežman certainly regretted leaving London after that first season, but Chelsea were in a hurry, and the Stamford Bridge club moved him on to Atlético Madrid, largely recouping their reported outlay, looking elsewhere for the dominant striker they craved.

 It’s a moot point, but many would contend that the Turkish Süper Lig is not one of the most demanding in Europe, especially if playing for one of the trio of top clubs there.
 That may well be the case, but in two seasons, a return of 30 goals in 69 games, brought a return to form for the striker back enjoying regular game time.
 Another league title followed in his first term there, to add to his collection of silverware.
-The success led to great acclaim form the Sarı Kanaryalar fans, but at the end of the 2007-08 season, a loan move with a buyout clause meant another move, this time to PSG, and perhaps a last chance for success in a major league.
+The success led to great acclaim form the Sarı Kanaryalar fans, but at the end of the 2007-08 season, a loan move with a buyout clause meant another move, this time to PSG, and perhaps the last chance for success in a major league.

 Although this was before the Qatar Sports Investments ownership pumped their petrodollars into the club, PSG were still a major club in France and competition for places would be difficult without the currency of goals.
 Unfortunately, Kežman’s bank account was low.
 With a fairly unspectacular loan spell at Zenit St Petersburg in the middle, his time in the French capital again returned a less than impressive end of term report.
 Ten goals in more than fifty appearances hardly warranted a longer term and PSG dispensed of his services.